prezi/changelog/README.md

    Pull requests for adding authentication support are of course welcome.
  - Similarly, no HTTPS termination is provided.
 Ideally the WSGI container will take care of that.
  - If you plan to send a ton of events, sqlite will probably soon become a bottleneck.

+## Contributing

+Feature requests are welcome, bug reports are especially welcome, and pull requests are super welcome.
+Please make sure to use a feature branch in your fork.
+Don't look too hard for tests, there are none - not for a lack of belief in tests, but because the application is almost trivial.

 ## Credits